chesahkalu/My_Python/README.md

 formating and casting while using `print` functions.

 [2-index_slicing.py](./2-index_slicing.py) : This provides some of the basic rules on indexing and slicing through basic string variable, which also works for lists.
+Also loop through a string as also done in a list, and concantenating new strings into.

 [3-simple_calculator.py](./3-simple_calculator.py): A simple calculator showing basic oprations;
 use of the input function on run, and split funtions during input.